 Alzheimer’s disease is a neurological condition in which the death of brain cells causes memory loss and cognitive decline.

-The condition usually affects people aged 65 years and over, with only 10% of cases occurring in people younger than this.
+The condition usually affects people aged 65 years and over, with only

 This article provides an overview of Alzheimer’s disease, including its symptoms, causes, and possible treatment options.